-Our energy efficiency service works with schools, charities, community organisations and households to help them to save energy and money
+Our energy efficiency service works with households in fuel poverty to help them to save energy and money

-Since 2012 we have also been visiting households that need help particularly focusing on those in fuel poverty and conducting over 450 energy visits.
-The average visit saves a household and estimated £111 per year and also saves 413kg of carbon dioxide from being released into the atmosphere.
+Habitats & Heritage has been visiting households that need help since 2012, particularly focusing on those in fuel poverty and conducting over 450 energy visits.
+The average visit saves a household an estimated £111 per year and also saves 413kg of carbon dioxide from being released into the atmosphere.